Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 Where Sintra usually wins, where a VA usually wins

 Neither option is universally better.
-They solve different kinds of drag.
-The strongest choice comes from matching the tool to the workload, not forcing every task through the same model.
+They remove different kinds of drag.
+The strongest choice comes from matching the support layer to the workload, not from forcing every task through the same model.

 Sintra wins when the week is clogged by prep

-If the real pain is blank-page work, recurring admin drafting, internal summaries, classification, or repetitive documentation support, Sintra usually beats hiring a human just to handle routine first-pass output.
+If the pain is blank-page work, recurring admin drafting, internal summaries, classification, or repetitive documentation prep, Sintra usually beats paying a human for routine first-pass output.

 A VA wins when the week is clogged by follow-through

-If the real pain is moving deliverables, chasing stakeholders, managing inboxes, scheduling, formatting, uploading, checking details, and keeping promises from slipping, a VA is the better operator.
+If the pain is moving deliverables, chasing stakeholders, managing inboxes, scheduling, formatting, uploading, and keeping promises from slipping, a VA is usually the better operator.

 Sintra loses when you expect judgement

-Software is weak when you need context, discretion, customer awareness, or somebody to notice that the situation has changed and the plan should adapt with it.
+Software loses when the job needs context, discretion, customer awareness, or somebody to notice that the situation has changed and the plan should adapt with it.

 A VA loses when the work is too repetitive